WebDevStudios/gf-custom-styles/README.md

 * Disable styles on mobile option
 * Custom styles per form
 * Syntax highlighting for custom css textarea
+* Defer checkbox and radio button fix to option

 ### How it works